 A visit of the castle is an absolute must and also a stroll through the maze of narrow streets of Exo and Mesa Vourgo where you can admire beautiful aristocratic houses and numerous Byzantine churches.

 Kythira has an amazing network of monopatia, the old footpaths connecting the villages in the past.
 Since 2011 the Kythera Trails project aims to clean and open up many of the old and abandoned trails.

 Hiking on these signposted paths is for sure the best way to get to know the island and discover it’s exceptional beauty.

 For information on the trails and the progress of the project visit Kythera Trails on Facebook.

 2. VALLEY WITH THE WATERMILLS

 Just north of Mylopotamos you will find a place of exceptional natural beauty, the valley of the Neraida (water fairy) watermills.
 Walking down a path from the village of Mylopotamos, the first thing you will see is the impressive 20 meters high waterfall tis Fonissas (murderess).
 From here the sign-posted hike continues through the lush valley along 23 old watermills, waterfalls, stone bridges and inviting pools.
-The renovated Filippas mill gives a very good impression of what an old mill on Kythera looked like.
+The renovated Filippas mill gives a very good impression of what an old mill on Kythira looked like.

-The Kytherian Machu Picchu.
+The Kythirian Machu Picchu.
 Already from a distance you can see the ruined city standing in its full glory on a high ridge surrounded by deep ravines.
-Paliochora or Agios Dimitrios was the medieval capital of Kythera and considered to be an impregnable fortress until it was conquered in 1537 by the feared pirate Barbarossa.
+Paliochora or Agios Dimitrios was the medieval capital of Kythira and considered to be an impregnable fortress until it was conquered in 1537 by the feared pirate Barbarossa.
 Ever since then it is abandoned and according to folklore the city is cursed and should never be inhabited again.
 For an unforgettable experience visit this mystical place at daybreak or at sunset.